Cabinet of Curiosities in Dell' Historia Naturale: Background

 Ferrante Imperato was the creator of this cabinet of wonders depicted in this print.
 Imperato was an apothecary and a collector of natural objects.
 He lived from 1525 to 1615 and was mainly known for the publication of Dell’Historia Naturale.
 This publication included 28 volumes, all describing and depicting his discoveries and their importance.
 The majority of the volumes examined minerals, gems, and stones, but this image indicated that later volumes focused on animal and botanical subjects in his room of curiosities.
 It was Imperato's son, Francesco Imperato, who convinced him to publish the series.
-This allowed for more people to share in Imperto's collection and research into the natural world.
-Imperto published this work in 1599 in Naples, Italy.
+This allowed for more people to share in Imperato's collection and research into the natural world.
+Imperato published this work in 1599 in Naples, Italy.
 It served as an educational source for aristocrats and individuals of higher status in society.

 Curiosity cabinets

 This type of print represents Renaissance humanist interest in the idea that everyone was connected to and through nature.
 This scientific movement, empiricism, re-examined previous ideas about what it meant to be human and a part of nature.
 It questioned what moral and civic involvement should look like in citizens and how individuals should act as participants in society.
 As a result, there was an increase in exploration of nature through scientific methods.
 Apothecaries, like Ferranto Imperte, collected natural objects such as animals, botanicals, and minerals as a way to experiment and draw conclusions about the physical world.
 Imperato, through his investigations, found new species of animals, such as the Salamandre terrestri.
 When examining what it meant to be human, Renaissance humanists placed heavy emphasis on an individual's moral and ethical agency, along with stressing the importance of using critical reasoning to examine the natural world.
 Through improving these calculated and curiosity centered ways of looking at the world, it was thought that an individual could discover their individual purpose in society.
 This helped fuel the surge of curiosity cabinets because as scientific exploration was encouraged, more discoveries were found and people wanted to share their knowledge with other academics.
-Often referred to by many different titles such as “wunderkammer”, meaning wonder chamber, or “cabinet of wonders”, there were many variations of these collections.
+Often referred to by many different titles such as "wunderkammer", meaning wonder chamber, or "cabinet of wonders", there were many variations of these collections.
 Each one was centered around discovery of nature or other objects that facilitated a curiosity of the natural world.